Code:

 Executive Summary

 Sources of wheat rust resistance were sought in the Southern Cone where there are two epidemiological zones separated by the Andes Mountains.
 Leaf rust (Puccinia triticina) and striated rust (P. striiformis) are the most important diseases.
-The population of both pathogens is dynamic with frequent changes in virulence that reduce the duration of resistance of commercial cultivars.
+The populations of both pathogens are dynamic with frequent changes in virulence that reduce the duration of resistance of commercial cultivars.
 Adult plant resistance, determined by additive genes, is used to stabilize the effect of the pathogens and achieve long-lasting resistance.
-Germplasm with low infection coefficient and stable resistance sources was selected and distributed to breeding programs.
+Germplasm with low infection coefficient and stable resistance sources were selected and distributed to breeding programs.
 Resistance of commercial cultivars results from the combination of genes of greater effect but is not durable and is associated with changes in virulence of pathogens.
 Reaction to rust of commercial cultivars and isogenic differential lines was evaluated and in several cases resistance was maintained.
 Population changes of P. triticin were evaluated and races that are virulent on local cultivars were identified.
 Changes in the prevalence of races and the emergence of new races confirm that the population of the pathogen is very dynamic.
 Representative isolates of this variability have been preserved.
 An avirulent race over most commercial cultivars predominates in the region although cultivation of susceptible wheat may increase infections.

 The technological solution